 (2) A staff member may, in the course of the staff member’s employment as a staff member, administer adrenaline to an enrolled child by means of an auto-injector if the staff member reasonably suspects that the child is suffering an anaphylactic reaction, even if there is no consent to the administration of the adrenaline.

-[Regulation 148A inserted in Gazette 10 Jul 2012 p.
-3061; amended in Gazette 17 Jan 2017 p.
+[Regulation 148A inserted: Gazette 10 Jul 2012 p.
+3061; amended: Gazette 17 Jan 2017 p.
 417.]

 148. Exemption from regulations, grant etc. of by Minister